lemonade-sdk/playable-data/data/README.md

 ## PyGame scripts
 The format of each script is:
+- For remix scripts only: Two single-line comments at the top:
+  - `# SOURCE: filename.py` - The base script that generated this remix
+  - `# REMIX: brief description` - A minimal prompt describing the remix
 - A docstring that gives a brief description of the game and its mechanics from an implementation point of view.
 - A complete implementation of a single game, written in Python and using `pygame` as the only external dependence.